BrentYoshida/security-portfolio/methodology/methodology.md

 - OSCP preparation introduces more advanced concepts
 - Real-world engagement experience informs what actually matters versus what's theoretical

-The gap between a beginner's methodology and an expert's methodology isn't the list of tools — it's the quality of thinking behind each step.
+The gap between a beginner's methodology and an expert's methodology isn't the list of tools; it's the quality of thinking behind each step.
 That's what this document is really tracking.

 ---